Homes For Sale The Reserve in McLean VA

 On the exterior, properties in The Reserve pride themselves on thoughtful use of landscaping and hardscaping.
-The lots are about 1 acre on average, and outdoor living spaces were made a priority during construction of the homes.
+The lots are about 1 acre on average, and outdoor living spaces are a focused feature of the homes.

-You will find that many have pools, gazebos and other entertainment areas that allow you and your guests to enjoy the land.
+You will find that many have pools, gazebos and other entertainment areas that allow you and your guests to enjoy.

 The Reserve homes have wonderful curb appeal, with the siding varying from different types of brick to stone facades and some combinations of different materials.